digidotcom/xbee-python/doc/user_doc/communicating_with_xbee_devices.rst

 specifying the destination IP address, port, and protocol (TCP, TCP SSL or UDP).

 .. warning::
-  Only Cellular, NB-IoT, and Wi-Fi protocols support the transmission and reception of IP data.
+  Only Cellular and Wi-Fi protocols support the transmission and reception of IP data.
 This means you cannot transmit or receive IP data using a generic ``XBeeDevice`` object; you must use the protocol-specific XBee device objects ``CellularDevice`` or ``WiFiDevice``.

 * :ref:`communicateSendIPData`
 * :ref:`communicateReceiveIPData`